whitneygituara/OLAP-Operations-in-Python-ROLAP-MOLAP-HOLAP-Demo-/README.md

 Runs SQL queries on a SQLite database.

 Aggregates data such as average salary per department.

+Pros: Handles very large datasets.

+Cons: Querying can be slower than MOLAP.

+👉 In this demo:
+We calculate the average salary per department using SQL queries on SQLite.

 Example visualization: bar chart of department vs average salary.